front-end-intermediate/session-1/readme.md

 console.log(navList);
 ```

-Compare navList and navItems in the console.
-Array vs nodeList prototypes.
+Compare navList and navItems in the console and the Array vs nodeList prototypes.

 * for loop and innerHTML